 - applying detergent and cleaning solutions

-Using an impressive 208 cc engine, its axial cam pump delivers a pressure of up to 3400 PSI (roughly 57 times more than a standard garden hose) and a flow of up to 2.5 GPM (CETA-certified values).
-Together, the values result in a cleaning power of 8500 Cleaning Units.
+With an impressive 208cc engine, its axial cam pump delivers a pressure of 3400 PSI (roughly 57 times more than a standard garden hose) and a flow of up to 2.5 GPM (CETA-certified values), resulting in the DeWalt DXPW3400PR's cleaning power of 8500 Cleaning Units.

-The DeWalt engine provides a convenient and reliable start of this gas-powered pressure washer, with a dual start mechanism: you may freely choose between the more modern electric start, or the old-school pull-start mechanism.
+This gas-powered unit's DeWalt engine is convenient and reliable, thanks to its dual starting mechanism: you can either choose the traditional pull-start mechanism, or the practical electric start.
 However, it should be noted that the 20V battery that is mandatory for the electric start is not included.

-Gasoline storage is facilitated by a steel fuel tank with a maximum capacity of 0.68 gallon.
+A steel fuel tank with a maximum capacity of 0.68 gallon is used to store gasoline.

 Design & Handling

-Along with the DeWalt DXPW3400PR itself, the package also includes a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, which are discussed in further detail below.
+The DeWalt DXPW3400PR comes with a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, which are detailed below.

 - Soap injection: Detergent is fed in through a siphon hose, since the device lacks a soap tank.
-Whenever a soap nozzle is connected, the detergent is automatically added to the water.
+If a soap nozzle is attached, the device will proceed to add the detergent to the water automatically.

-- Spray gun and wand: The included classic ergonomic spray gun and its wand can be easily stored in a side hook.
+- Spray gun and wand: A side hook enables you to easily store the included classic ergonomic spray gun and its wand.
 A rotating auxiliary side handle further improves both left-handed and right-handed users' comfort.

 |Concrete, brick, masonry||Use with caution||Suitable||Suitable||Suitable||Suitable|